Hayden Cann: Dundalk

 On 1 July 2024, Cann joined his former loan club Drogheda's rivals, Dundalk.
 He made 9 appearances for the club as they were relegated to the League of Ireland First Division by finishing bottom of the league.

 Derry City

 In February 2025, Cann signed for Derry City after a successful trial period with the club during pre-season.
 He made 26 appearances in all competitions before being released at the end of his contract in November 2025.

+Waterford

+On 9 December 2025, Cann signed for League of Ireland Premier Division club Waterford.